jack-blackson/ioBroker.countdown/README.md

 ## Displaying countdowns
-The adapter prowides you automatically a json table.
-You just need to use it with the json table widged.
-Please tick "No Header" there.
+The adapter provides you automatically a json table and as a HTML table.
+For the json, please choose the widget "basic-table".
+For the html, choose the "basic - string (unescaped)" one.

 It is possible to either display the short text or the long text.
 ![Logo](admin/countdown_json.png)

 ## How to create countdowns